 Sebastian Vettel celebrates!

-As if one competition isn’t enough, the championship now involves two contests: one for the drivers (recognizable famous names even for non motor-heads include Britain's multiple winner Lewis Hamilton), and one for the constructors — such as Ferrari (Italy), Mercedes (Germany), Red Bull (Austria), Williams and McLaren (Great Britain).
+Formula One officially started in 1950, as the world championship for single seat, open wheel racing.
+Its roots date to the European Grand Prix championships of the 1920s and 1930s.
+The championship now involves two contests: one for the drivers , and one for the constructors — such as Ferrari (Italy), Mercedes (Germany), Red Bull (Austria), Williams and McLaren (Great Britain).
 The “formula” in the event’s title refers to a very strict set of rules all participants (drivers and manufacturers) must abide by.

 Model Bar Rafaeli